 about The Middle

-With Axl and Sue out of the house, Frankie and Mike continue to find themselves with an emptier nest, which lets them continue to cut back on the parental duties – a hope that is still easier said than done – as parenting is never over no matter where your kids are.
+Frankie and Mike had hoped to continue finding themselves with an emptier nest, which, in theory, would have let them cut back on their parental duties.
+But with Axl now back at home along with Brick, they find that hope quickly fading.
+Parenting is never over no matter where your kids are.
 Balancing kids and work never really gets easier – it just gets different.

 Their hilarious struggles continue, but through all the madness shines a loving family, and together the Hecks continue putting The Middle on the map.